Your First Olympic Distance Triathlon: From Zero to 51.5

-The Olympic distance triathlon—1.5km swim, 40km bike, 10km run—represents the perfect balance between sprint racing and the ultra-endurance challenges of Ironman.
-This comprehensive guide will take you from complete beginner to confident Olympic distance finisher, covering everything from training principles to race day execution.
+The Olympic distance triathlon – 1.5km swim, 40km bike, 10km run – represents the perfect balance between sprint racing and the ultra-endurance challenges of Ironman.
+This guide will take you from complete beginner to confident Olympic distance finisher.

 Understanding the Olympic Distance

 What makes this distance special is the balance it requires.
-Unlike a sprint triathlon where you can somewhat “fake it” on pure enthusiasm, the Olympic distance demands actual fitness across all three disciplines.
-Yet it’s not so long that it requires the lifestyle sacrifices of Ironman training.
+Unlike a sprint triathlon where you can somewhat fake it on pure enthusiasm, the Olympic distance demands actual fitness across all three disciplines.
+Yet it is not so long that it requires the lifestyle sacrifices of Ironman training.
 Most people with reasonable fitness can prepare for an Olympic distance triathlon in 12-16 weeks of dedicated training.

 Assessing Your Starting Point